anyahui120/Coursera-Crawler/README.md

 	      pip install -r requirements.txt

-      1.3 Download Phantomjs <a href="https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-2.1.1-windows.zip"> here</a> for Windows, <a href="https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-2.1.1-macosx.zip"> here</a> for MacOS and <a href="https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-2.1.1-linux-x86_64.tar.bz2"> here</a> for Linux-64 bit( <a href="http://phantomjs.org/download.html"> Other references</a>), install it and write the path to config.yml.
+      1.3 Download Phantomjs <a href="https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-2.1.1-windows.zip"> here</a> for Windows, <a href="https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-2.1.1-macosx.zip"> here</a> for MacOS and <a href="https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-2.1.1-linux-x86_64.tar.bz2"> here</a> for Linux-64 bit( <a href="http://phantomjs.org/download.html"> Other references</a>), install it and add it to your PATH environment variable.

 2. config.yml